iamskdev/mstore.com/docs/renaming-the-app.md

 **Last Updated:** 18/07/2025, 16:00 IST

-This guide provides a complete checklist for renaming the "Apna Store" application.
+This guide provides a complete checklist for renaming the "mStore" application.
 Following these steps will ensure that all parts of the app are updated correctly, whether you are doing it before or after deployment.

 ---